viswanc/udi/ReadMe.md

 # UDI - Utils Docker Image

-	An image to help with debugging.
+	A docker image to help with debugging neighboring services.

 ## ToDo